-Kids will love the stunning Mexican art and feeling like they are joining a family in a small town in Mexico as they prepare for Dia de los Muertos.
+Kids will love the stunning Mexican art and feel like they are joining a family in a small town in Mexico as they prepare for Dia de los Muertos.

-It takes kids on the full journey of joining neighbors as they head to the graveyard at nighttime to welcome home the spirits of their loved ones who have passed away.
+It takes kids on the entire journey of joining neighbors as they head to the graveyard at nighttime to welcome home the spirits of their loved ones who have passed away.

-And at the end of the book, there’s some Day of the Dead facts to learn a bit more.
+And at the end of the book, there are some Day of the Dead facts to learn a bit more about.
 It’s a great way to teach about the Day of the Dead for children.

 You’ve probably seen calaveras without even realizing it.
 They are the iconic Dia de Muertos skeletons.

 The artist is Jose Guadalupe Posada, and his artwork has become a huge part of Mexico’s Dia de Muertos festivals all across the country (and even the world.)

 That’s because his versions show calaveras doing everyday things like playing music, walking in the park, riding bikes, etc. And they aren’t remotely scary.

 This book is cool because it showcases this often-overlooked Mexican artist with important moments in his life while discussing his methods of creating these beloved images.